Jigsaw

 Enable clues

-Enable clues for the jigsaw puzzle, which shows the outline of pieces that can merge.
-If enabled, can be used as many times as you want.
+Enable clues for the jigsaw puzzle.
+If enabled, there is a button that shows the outline of pieces that can merge (unlimited uses).
 If disabled, the button is simply not there.

 0